snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 (Contributions.
 An enumeration of the contributions of the senior design project)

-(This project makes the following contributions:)(you must have this!!)
+This project makes the following contributions:

 •	Identify aspects of cybersecurity training programs that influence ease of use

 •	Identify challenges a user may face when engaging with phishing training

 •	...